|More than 250 territories||yes||yes||yes||yes|

 Reserved networks are pre-defined, and although they can be blocked or allowed, their definitions cannot be edited.
 It is highly recommended not to block them to avoid unusual networking situations.

 Some may ask: what happens if [Reserved Networks] are blocked?
 Nothing dangerous, really.
-The computer would not be able to reach other computers around it, to obtain an IP address, or to resolve domain names.
+The computer just would not be able to reach other computers around it to obtain a new IP address or to resolve domain names.

 To edit user-defined networks, click on the toolbar.
 Since IPv4 and IPv6 networks have different formats of IP addresses, they are kept separately during editing.

-In such cases, there is an order of precedence for determining which rules are actually in effect for a specific IP address.
-The more specific
+In such cases, there is an order of precedence for determining which rules are actually in effect for an IP address.

 networks (those that have greater network mask) always take precedence over less specific networks.